Losing dimensions: Geometric memorization in generative diffusion: Methods

+The condition for the condensation of the REM is $\alpha+\zeta(1)-\zeta'(1)=0$.
+For sufficiently small values of $\alpha$ we obtain larger condensation times.
+In this case we can employ the expressions in Eqs.~\eqref{eq:zeta_large}, \eqref{eq:zetap_large} to obtain an explicit formula for the condensation time that reads

 As clear from the formula, this time depends on the variance $\omega^2(\vect{x})$ along the direction of $\vect{x}$.
 This implies that, when $\vect{x}$ is aligned to a linear sub-manifold with higher variance, condensation around this state will happen earlier, leading to a decrease in the estimated commonality of the latent manifold.
-Fig.~\ref{fig:tc_comp} shows a comparison between the exact approach for computing $t_c(x)$ (i.e. using Eqs.~\eqref{eq:zeta}, ~\eqref{eq:zeta1}) and the small $\alpha$ expansion (i.e. Eq.~\eqref{eq:tcx}), showing a good qualitative agreement between the two quantities at all values of $\alpha$.
-The right panel of the same figure also displays a strong dependence of the exactly computed condensation time.
+For a better visualization of the meaning of $\omega^2(\vect{x})$, one can consider the specific positions $\vect{x}$ where $x_i = \sqrt{d}$ and $x_{j\neq i} = 0$: in this case $\omega^2(\vect{x}) \approx \sqrt{\frac{\sigma_i^2}{2\alpha}}$ where we used the fact that $r_{4,\sigma} = \mathcal{O}(\frac{m}{d})$ and $m \ll d$, as a consequence of the data manifold hypothesis.
+This shows that memorization is directly dependent on the magnitude of the variances when we focus on the single data features.
+Fig.~\ref{fig:tc_comp} shows a comparison between the exact approach for computing $t_c(\vect{x})$ (i.e. using Eqs.~\eqref{eq:zeta}, \eqref{eq:zeta1}) and the small $\alpha$ expansion (i.e. Eq.~\eqref{eq:tcx2}), showing a good qualitative agreement between the two quantities at all values of $\alpha$.
+The right panel of the same figure also displays a strong dependence of the exactly computed condensation time on the alignment variable $\omega^2(\vect{x})$.

-If each dimension has equal variance $\sigma^2$, the directional variance density is just $\sigma^2$, which implies that the critical condensation time depends linearly on the dimensionality but only logarithmically on the number of data points.
-This implies that in isotropic case, in order to avoid condensation an exponential number of data points is needed.
-However, if only $\alpha_m$ dimensions have non-zero variance, it is straightforward to see that the exponential dependency will scale with $\alpha_m$ instead of $m$.
-More generally, the exponential scaling depends on the total variance $m ~\omega(\vect{x})$, which implies that it is realistic to learn high-dimensional spaces as far as most of these dimensions have vanishing variance.

-\section{Analysis of the empirical Jacobian}
+\subsubsection{Analysis of the empirical Jacobian}